 To isolate the problem, please uninstall SQL Prompt and test if SSMS is still slow.
-If so, reinstall SQL Prompt with the latest installer.
+If so, reinstall SQL Prompt.
 If the problem persists with the latest version (Help > Check for updates), please try the following steps:

-- If the slowness occurs at startup, try disabling Tab History (SQL Prompt-> Options-> Tabs-> History-> Enable Tab History)
+- If the slowness occurs on startup, try disabling Tab History (SQL Prompt > Options > Tabs > History > Enable Tab History).

-Note: If it is Object Explorer that is slow, this is more likely caused by SQL Source Control.
+Note: If it's Object Explorer that's slow, this is more likely caused by SQL Source Control.
 Please see here for troubleshooting steps.